pepollms/tracker/_doc/operations.md

 ~~~

 The `import.sh` bash shell script driver file is used to prepare the CSV files, create the database objects, import the CSV files, create the source markdown files and other operations.
 The file `import.sh` uses the SQL script file `create_databse.sql` which creates the database objects.

+## Database Design

+The following diagrams show the database conceptual design.
+The conceptual design is primarily influenced by the structure of the source data.

+The following diagram shows the structure and relationships of the geographical subdivisions and voting jurisdictions.
+Note that the PSGC is not used here.

+![Geographical subdivisions][image_geo]

+\clearpage
+The following diagram shows how the poll monitoring information has been structured.

+![Operations][image_operations]

+[image_geo]: ./geo.svg
+[image_operations]: ./operations.svg